Get Started

 Okay, you’ve planned, negotiated, and included performance results in your contracts.
 Something goes wrong.
 It’s not the end of the world, but you can stop it from happening again by new contract provisions for the renewal.

 In other words: never get burned by the same issue twice.
-When you see an issue arise– write the solution into every contract where that issue could reoccur.
+When you see an issue arise– note it down for future supplier negotiations.
+When you renegotiate write the solution into every engagement where that issue could re-occur.
 You’ll be amazed at the time you find in your team’s schedule as you do this.

 Omid Ghamami